Rumela Sen

 Personal Details

-Her research focuses on civil conflict, post conflict governance, development and state building, primarily in the context of South Asia.
-Her first book (Oxford University Press, forthcoming) examines how Maoist rebels in India quit armed groups and return to the same political process that they had once tried to overthrow.
-The book draws on her extensive fieldwork in conflict zones in India, where she interviewed current and former Maoist rebels and other stakeholders in the conflict.
-Her research has received media coverage in outlets including India in Transition (CASI), Jacobin, Hindu Business Line, and Ratopati (Nepal).
-In addition to book chapters and articles, Sen has also written invited opinion pieces in various outlets including East Asia Forum, IAPS Dialogue, Mainstream Weekly, Countercurrents and so on.
-Her recent research and published work can be accessed here.
+Rumela Sen’s research focuses on civil conflict, rebel governance, political development and state building, primarily in South Asia.
+Her first book Farewell to Arms: How Rebels Retire without Getting Killed (Oxford University Press, 2021 ) examines how Maoist rebels in India quit armed groups and return to the same political process that they had once tried to overthrow.
+The book draws on her extensive fieldwork (funded primarily by the American Institute of Indian Studies) in conflict zones in India, where she interviewed current and former Maoist rebels and other stakeholders in the conflict.
+The book has received multiple endorsements and has been reviewed in detail by Isabelle Duijvesteijn as part of the Critical Dialogue series in Perspective on Politics.

-Sen received her PhD in comparative politics from Cornell University in 2017.
-She also holds Masters in political science from Villanova University and another Masters in IR from Jadavpur University (India).
+Sen received her PhD in Government from Cornell University.
+She also holds a Masters from Villanova University and another Masters in IR from Jadavpur University (India).

 Education